-3.b.
-Assets not assessed in terms of ESG bank balances according to article 26, no. 3, of the Special Terms and Conditions of Investment are not assessed.
+6.b.
+Assets not assessed in terms of ESG Bank balances according to article 26, no. 3, of the Special Terms and Conditions of Investment are not assessed.

 Derivatives according to article 26, no. 5, of the Special Terms and Conditions of Investment are not used to attain the environmental and social characteristics promoted by the UCITS fund, which is why they are not taken into account in the calculation of the minimum proportion of assets that fulfill these characteristics.
-However, derivatives on individual issuers may be acquired for the UCITS fund if, and only if, the issuers of the underlyings meet ESG standards and are not excluded in accordance with article 27, no. 3.a., of the Special Terms and Conditions of Investment.
+However, derivatives on individual issuers may be acquired for the UCITS fund if, and only if, the issuers of the underlyings meet the ESG criteria and are not excluded in accordance with the aforementioned ESG assessment categories.

-Up to 49% of the assets of the UCITS fund may be invested in assets that have not been assessed by the ESG database or for which ESG data coverage is not complete.
-This investment limit does not apply to the Norm Assessment, i.e., companies must follow good governance practices.
+7. Up to 20% of the assets of the UCITS fund may be invested in assets that have not been assessed via the ESG assessment categories, for which ESG data coverage is not complete or that have an SDG letter score of D. However, complete ESG data coverage is required for the assessment of norm controversies, and companies must follow good governance practices.

-- 4. At least 15% of the UCITS fund's assets are invested in sustainable investments as defined in article 2, no. 17, of the Disclosure Regulation that contribute to achieving an environmental or social objective, whereby the sustainable investments meet the aforementioned ESG standards. - 5.
-For assets that meet the ESG standards, the Company takes the following principal adverse impacts on sustainability factors into consideration based on the configuration of the investment limits: - exposure to companies active in the fossil fuel sector; - violation of the UNGC principles and the Organisation for Economic Co-operation and
+8. At least 50% of the UCITS fund's assets are invested in sustainable investments as defined in article 2, no. 17, of the Disclosure Regulation that contribute to achieving an environmental or social objective, whereby the sustainable investments meet the aforementioned ESG criteria.

+9. For assets that meet the ESG criteria, the Company takes the following principal adverse impacts on sustainability factors into consideration based on the configuration of the investment limits: